coder-lgtm/docker-k8s/README.md

 # Installation

-1. Clone the repo:
+1. Clone the repo and cd into it:
 ```
 git clone git@github.com:coder-lgtm/docker-k8s.git
+cd docker-k8s
 ```

 2. Make sure you have Homebrew available.
-If not, go into the repo and run following script:
+If not, run following script from the repo:
 ```
 ./tools/brew_installation.sh
 ```